dmithamo/dmithamo/README.md

 ##### :wave: Hi there, Mithamo here

-I build software for a living and for fun.
-If you corner me, I will admit that I do it more for the fun than for the living.
+- I build software for a living and for fun.
+- I have been at it for just about two years now.

 ##### :hourglass_flowing_sand: Me at a Glance